 You have to follow specific building steps in the right order to ensure that you end up with a solid house that you can depend upon for the rest of your life.

 For example, you first have to lay the foundation before you can even start building or else the walls and roof won’t be stable and will easily fall down, leaving you with nothing, and having to start over from scratch.

-Similarly, it makes sense for you to have a good plan to follow to help rebuild your thyroid and rebuild your health.
+Similarly, it makes sense for you to have a good plan to follow to help rebuild your thyroid.

 This is where most people fail.

 Instead of following a good plan and laying the necessary foundation, they jump erratically from supplement to supplement or diet to diet trying to put the roof of the house on before they even have the walls up.

 Houses are not built overnight.

 It’s a process that takes time, work, and resources.